kdelwat/PersonalSite/content/racing/halo.md

 title: "For the Halo"
 date: 2018-03-08T10:31:19+11:00
 draft: true
+description: "A case for the introduction of the Halo safety device."
 ---

 In my (limited) time watching Formula One, I've never encountered a change from